Ultimate Guide To Famous Landmarks and Attractions in Germany

 1. Bamburg Town Hall, Bamburg

-The Town Hall is connected to the town by two stone bridges.
-You’ve probably seen iconic shots of it before, especially from the Geyerworthsteg Bridge.
+Connected to the town by two stone bridges, it offers picturesque views, especially from the Geyerworthsteg Bridge.

 Address: Obere Brücke, 96047 Bamberg